Kappa Phi’s legacy program allows alumni members to create a truly unique bond that

 The National Headquarters refers all information obtained through the Legacy Program directly to our student chapters, which, in turn, recruit the legacy member.
-You can Recommend a Legacy or contact a member of the Chapter Development Team with questions regarding Pi Kappa Phi's legacy program.
+You can Recommend a Legacy or contact our Chapter Development Team, with questions regarding Pi Kappa Phi's legacy program.

 as a legacy?

 a legacy is considered to be a direct family member of an initiated brother (i.e.

 brother, son, nephew, grandson, etc.).
 Pi Kappa Phi’s Supreme Law expands on

 that definition to include any person directly recommended by an alumnus in

 good standing shall be treated as a legacy.
 In

 short, a legacy is a young man who an alumnus holds in high regard and would recommend